iiinnniii/bitcoin-csv-generator/README.md

 If none of your addresses are included in the inputs of a transaction, the input field for that transaction will be set to "Multiple Inputs" or "Input".
 Otherwise, the inputs associated with your addresses will be displayed.

-The output column will only display outputs associated with your addresses.
+If none of your addresses are included in the inputs of a transaction, the output field for that transaction will only display outputs associated with your addresses.
+Otherwise, all outputs will be displayed.

 There are generally two ways to execute this program.